Tonga races to prevent a ‘tsunami of covid’ as rescue efforts begin after underwater volcano disaster

 UNICEF has had informal discussions about the possibility of sending aid workers, but so far the Pacific country has signaled it wants to maintain tight border controls.
 “They have no covid,” Veitch said.
 “The way they have played it over the past two years has been successful for them.”

 About 60 percent of Tonga’s roughly 105,000 residents had been fully vaccinated against the coronavirus as of last week, according to Our World in Data.
-Fiji and Australia are battling outbreaks of the omicron variant, a factor that could weigh into officials’ reluctance to let foreign aid workers in.
+Fiji and Australia are battling outbreaks of the omicron variant of the coronavirus, a factor that could weigh into officials’ reluctance to let foreign aid workers in.

 With Tongan airplane runways still closed by volcanic ash, UNICEF is loading supplies onto Australian and New Zealand naval ships that should get to the archipelago in the coming days.
 It is unclear whether military personnel from those countries will be allowed on shore.